Paintings & cards by Lucy. Inspired by her local environment of atmospheric skies, sea, boats & rocks.

 My grandfather was often with us and, whilst being a builder and decorator, he would spend his spare time making rugs, doing marquetry and making ornaments from objects found on the seashore.

-Art for me has been a journey in learning to ‘observe’ and, like music, it requires practice, patience and immense concentration.
-Colour and depth adding the subtleties to my interpretations.
+Art for me has been a journey in learning to ‘observe’ and, like music, it requires practice, patience, and immense concentration.
+Colour and depth add the subtleties to my interpretations.”

 Location